Religious Freedom Review

 - have regard to any previous or ongoing reviews or inquiries that it considers relevant

 - consult as widely as it considers necessary

 - the Hon Dr Annabelle Bennett AO SC

 A full copy of the Terms of Reference is available online.

-The Panel is being supported by a Secretariat within the Department of the Prime Minister and Cabinet.
+The Panel was supported by a Secretariat within the Department of the Prime Minister and Cabinet.

 - 5 & 6 February, 26 March: Canberra